End Times Issues

 43. The Ten Commandments and freedom (2).
 PDF / JPEG

 It's not just about Israel being freed from slavery in Egypt... it's about a freedom that all of us can experience: freedom from sin.
 This is a much worse slavery!
-When Israel foolishly chose to return to the slavery of sin, God opened the door of opportunity for people from all nations to experience this freedom that Israel walked-away from.
+When Israel foolishly chose to return to the slavery of sin, God opened the door of opportunity for people from all nations to experience the freedom that Israel walked-away from.

 44. Introduction to Commandment #1.
 PDF / JPEG